The Aztecs (Doctor Who): In print

 A novelisation of this serial, written by John Lucarotti, was published by Target Books on 21 June 1984, with artwork by Nick Spender; for the paperback reissue by Virgin Books in September 1992, the cover was designed by Andrew Skilleter.
 An audiobook reading of the novelisation, narrated by William Russell, was published by AudioGO in August 2012.

 Home media

 The serial was released on VHS on 2 November 1992, reusing the art by Skilleter, and on DVD in October 2002.
 A special edition DVD was released in March 2013, featuring additional special features, including audio commentary, interviews with the original cast and the surviving third episode of Galaxy 4 ("Airlock") complete with an abridged 40-minute reconstruction of the other three missing episodes.
 The serial was also included as part of The Doctors Revisited 1–4, alongside a documentary on the First Doctor.
 An action figure of Tlotoxl was released by Harlequin Miniatures in 1999.
+The Aztecs was added to BBC iPlayer on 1 November 2023 alongside most other serials.